-If you’ve ever owned a vehicle, or are thinking about owning your own vehicle, you might’ve heard that cars require regular maintenance.
+If you’ve ever owned a vehicle, or are thinking about owning your vehicle, you might’ve heard that cars require regular maintenance.
 This is to ensure that your vehicle is running efficiently and properly.
 Even if you’re always on top of the maintenance of your vehicle, sometimes things start working and don’t start properly.
 Car Batteries sometimes die and if you’ve ever had a car battery die, you understand how frustrating it can be.
 Especially if you have places to go!
 At Trubicars, our goal is to share our knowledge and driving experience with you so that you can be a safe and responsible driver.
 We have outlined a step-by-step guide on how to jump-start your vehicle.

 As a vehicle owner, you should always have an emergency kit with supplies that you may need in the event of a breakdown or a vehicle not starting.
 Jumper cables are cables that most people have in their emergency kit in case their vehicle needs a jump start.
 Once you have your jumper cables follow the steps below to jump your car:

 1 Find another vehicle owner with a working battery

 In most vehicles, car batteries are usually under the hood, located near the engine of the vehicle.
-In order to jump-start your vehicle, you will need to have your vehicle and the vehicle giving you the boost parked front to front- or have them closely parked next to each other.
+To jump-start your vehicle, you will need to have your vehicle and the vehicle giving you the boost parked front to front- or have them closely parked next to each other.
 This ensures that the jumper cables will reach both batteries.

 3 Make sure both vehicles are off

 Once each vehicle is in the proper parked position, make sure both car engines are turned off.

 4 Open the hoods and attach the cables

 Once you have popped the hood of each vehicle, it’s time to place your jumper cables on the batteries.
 On each battery, you will find two terminals: Negative and Positive.
-It’s very important that each vehicle is turned off!
+Each vehicle must be turned off!
 If you fail to ensure this, you can get an electrical shock.
 To attach the cables: